History of Mauritius: French rule (1715–1810)

 Abandoned by the Dutch, the island became a French colony when, in September 1715, Guillaume Dufresne d'Arsel landed and took possession of this port of call on the route to India.
 He named the island "Isle de France".
 Six years later, in 1721, the French started their occupation.
 However, it was only from 1735, with the arrival of the French governor, Mahé de La Bourdonnais, that "Isle de France" started developing effectively.
 Mahé de La Bourdonnais planted spices such as pepper, cinnamon and cloves at "Jardin Pamplemousses".

 Mahé de La Bourdonnais established Port Louis as a naval base and a shipbuilding centre.
 Under his governorship, numerous buildings were built, a number of which still stand today: part of Government House, the Château de Mon Plaisir at Pamplemousses and the Line Barracks.
 In early 1729 Indians from Pondicherry arrived in Mauritius aboard the vessel La Sirène.
 Work contracts for these craftsmen were signed in 1734 at the time when they acquired their freedom.
 The island was under the administration of the French East India Company which maintained its presence until 1767.
-In 1796 the French settlers broke away from French control when the government in Paris attempted to abolish slavery.
+In 1796 the French settlers broke away from French control when the government in Paris attempted to abolish slavery, and the local colonists expelled government envoys Baco and Burnel.
 During the French rule slaves were brought from parts of Africa such as Mozambique, Madagascar and Zanzibar.
 As a result, the island's population rose dramatically from 15,000 to 49,000 within 30 years.
 During the late 18th century African slaves accounted for around 80 percent of the island's population, and by the early 19th century there were 60,000 slaves on the island.